 Since 2013, Ecoventura has sponsored over 60 students in the EPI Wildlife Ecology Program giving their support through scholarships.
 A $500 donation makes the course possible for one student to participate.

 Ecoventura passengers can make donations at the EPI web site.

-In 2012, Ecoventura launched a new career shadowing program for EPI students aimed at assisting them with career exploration by offering the opportunity to “shadow” an Ecoventura naturalist guide.
-Guides serve as mentors to the students in the field during a week-long cruise aboard a first class 20-passenger yacht; the Eric, Flamingo or Letty.
-A total of up to four applicants are selected by the EPI staff based on the student’s essay explaining their interest in becoming a naturalist guide or crew member.
+Every year, Ecoventura invites two students from the Mola Mola Eco Club to participate in a career shadowing cruise aimed at assisting them with career exploration by offering the opportunity to “shadow” Ecoventura naturalist guides and crew.
+Guides serve as mentors to the students in the field during a week-long cruise aboard an Ecoventura first class 20-passenger yacht; Eric, Flamingo or Letty.
+The students are selected by the EPI staff based on the student’s essay explaining their interest in becoming a naturalist guide or working on board a tourist vessel.
 Through career shadowing, the students selected to participate will get the chance to learn first-hand what a professional naturalist guide, chef, engineer or Captain does on a typical work week.
 By observing the nature of the work and being able to ask questions of the mentors, students can acquire insight into a career field and determine the suitability of that career.
 This program provides a valuable link to motivate and encourage local students to choose a career in tourism.

-Ecoventura give their support to EPI in several other ways including donating Island cruises for five of the EPI teachers for a field study program, contributing a cruise for two to the annual EPI Fundraiser in San Franciso and selling cabins on recoup.com resulting in a contibution of $700 to EPI for every cabin sold.
-Santiago Dunn, President of Ecoventura, is the newest Board Member at EPI.
+Ecoventura also lends their support to EPI through the donation of a one week cruise for EPI instructors for a field study program, contributing a cruise for two to the annual EPI Fundraiser in San Francisco and selling cabins on recoup.com resulting in a contribution of $700 to EPI for every cabin sold.
+Santiago Dunn, President of Ecoventura, serves on the Board of EPI, based in Missoula, MT.